 Will patrol buildings and grounds, respond to emergencies and perform related duties designed to promote and ensure a safe and secure campus environment.

-Qualifications: Requires minimum of a high school diploma or equivalent, valid NYS drivers license, one (1) year experience in related work field, and current NYS Security Guard registration certification.
+Qualifications: Requires a high school diploma or equivalent, valid NYS drivers license and one (1) year experience in related work field.
+Current NYS Security Guard registration certification required.
 AAS degree in related field of study may be substituted for work experience.
-Applicants need to be mature adults who can handle the challenges of dealing with college students and members of the local community.
+Applicants need to be mature adults who can handle the challenges of dealing with College students and members of the local community.
 Must be safety conscious and able to work with a diverse group of individuals.

 Note: All new hires of Union College are subject to a thorough education, work experience, criminal history background check and pre-employment physical where applicable.

 Officially chartered in 1795, Union College is the fifth oldest liberal arts college in the country.
 Located in the Capital District of New York State, Union is a highly selective residential and undergraduate college, home to 2,200 students and 220 faculty, and offering 44 majors.
 Union was the first liberal arts college to rethink the traditional liberal arts education and adopt an engineering curriculum.
 That pioneering approach continues today with an education that encourages students to work beyond the limits of disciplinary boundaries, allowing them to think globally and lead innovatively in a world where problem solving requires breadth across humanities, arts, social sciences, science, and engineering.

 Union College offers an exceptional benefits package that includes medical, dental, and vision insurance, life and disability coverage, a generous retirement plan and tuition remission.

 Diversity at Union College